impel-intelligence/dippy-bittensor-subnet/README.md

 We outline the following criteria for Phase 1:

-- Models should be 7B-13B in size
+- Models should be 7B-13B parameters.
+Current maximum model size is 32GB.
 - We don't support quantized models at the moment...coming soon!
 - Models MUST be Safetensors Format!
 Check upload_models.py for how the model upload precheck works.
 - Please test the model by loading model using transformers.AutoModelForCausalLM.from_pretrained